 When you edit or delete, etc. the account’s contacts in ContactsMate, the changes will be automatically detected and synced to the account, and vice versa.

-The search box is located in the top right corner of the main window.
+The search box is located in the bottom of the main window.
 And you can find the share icon in the bottom right corner.
 You can also find the Share, Print and other options by control-clicking a contact.

 Well integrated with macOS, this app enables you to directly email, call or text a contact.
 Select the specific contact and click a button under the name to start an email or a call, etc. To email a group of contacts, control-click the group (or sub-group) in the sidebar and choose Send Email.